Flat 60% off

 Step 5: Connection Termination: The connection is terminated using a four-way handshake (FIN, ACK, FIN, ACK).

-How is a TCP Connection Established
+How TCP Establishes a Connection

 TCP is a connection-oriented protocol, which means a secure connection is established between two hosts before sending and receiving the actual data packets between these two hosts.
 This is achieved by establishing a three-way handshake connection between the sender and the receiver.
 The following are the steps: